 I used to stop by a convenience store for my Nikuman treat; the steaming hot bun kept my hands and heart warm.
-By the way, Japanese convenience stores are like a mini supermarket which sells a lot stuff, not just snacks and drinks.
-If you visit Japan, it’s definitely one place you should peak inside – it’s literally a “convenient” store.
+By the way, Japanese convenience stores sell not only snacks and drinks but a dizzying array of items like a mini supermarket.
+If you visit Japan, it’s definitely one place you should take a peek inside – it’s literally a “convenient” store.

-Nikuman is the Japanese name for the Chinese baozi (包子,肉包), also known as chūka man (中華まん).
+Nikuman is the Japanese name for the Chinese baozi (包子,肉包), also known as Chūka Man (中華まん).
 These steamed buns are made from flour dough and filled with meat and other ingredients.
-In western Japan (西日本) including Osaka, these steamed buns are called buta man (豚まん).
+In western Japan (西日本) including Osaka, they are called Buta Man (豚まん).

-They are steamed usually inside the bamboo steamer and taste the best as you enjoy them right out of the steamer.
-The texture of the buns are very soft, moist, and chewy, and the juicy meat mixtures adds savory flavor to the plain buns.
+The savory buns are usually steamed inside the bamboo steamer and taste the best when you enjoy them right out hot and fluffy.
+The texture of the buns is tenderly soft and moist, and when you take a bite, the inside is bursting with sweet-savory, juicy meat mixtures.

 During the winter months in Japan, convenience stores sell hot steaming chūka man including Nikuman, Kare–man (curry flavor), An-man (with red bean paste), and Pizza-man (pizza flavor).

-Yokohoama, Japan’s 2nd largest city I grew up in, has the largest Chinatown and I loved walking around there seeing the traditional Chinese steamed buns that are as big as my face.
+Yokohama, Japan’s 2nd largest city I grew up in, has the largest Chinatown and I just loved walking around to see the traditional Chinese steamed buns that are as big as my face being sold at the stores.
 Or at least that’s how I remembered as a small child.

 My mom used to buy packaged steamed buns from the store and they tasted pretty good as I remembered.
 I never thought this dish is something we could make at home until I visited my high school friend’s house for lunch years ago.